 - During the registration process, you will be given the option of permitting your details to be passed on to other exhibitions which also use the PhotoExhib Online system.

-- PAGB Gold, Silver and Bronze Medals for each section
+- PAGB Gold, Silver and Bronze Awards for each Section.

-- NDPS Gold, Silver and Bronze Medals for each section
+- NDPS Gold, Silver and Bronze Awards for each Section.

-- PAGB and NDPS Ribbons for Selectors Choices
+- PAGB and NDPS Ribbons for Selectors Choice.

 BPE Crown Awards: